TestCX-ser/WHDemo/Java-Vul-master/Java-Vul-master/JavaVulnerableLab-master/JavaVulnerableLab-master/README.md

       7. Start mysql by entering "service mysql start" in the Terminal
       8. Find the IP Address of Machine
       9. In your Browser, go to "http://[IP_ADDRESS_OF_VM]:8080/JavaVulnerableLab/install.jsp
-      10. Click the Install Button
+      10. Click the Install Button.
       11. Enjoy :)

 **Method 3.Easiest Method : Standalone Web Application**